ikjordan/picozx81/README.md

 Press `ENTER` to exit the screen and use the filename, `.o` is appended if not supplied.
 Press `Esc` or `SHIFT 1` to leave the screen without setting a filename

 The program is saved to the current directory.
 If no valid file name is supplied a default filename of `"zx80prog.o"` is used.
 Any existing file with the same name is overwritten
+#### Snapshots
+The only way to save a snapshot of a running ZX80 or ZX81 program is by pressing `F9`

 ### Loading and Saving Memory Blocks
 When emulating a ZX81, extensions are provided to `LOAD` and `SAVE` to support the loading and saving of memory blocks.
 The syntax is similar to that used by [ZXpand](https://github.com/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual)